linux-c6x/linux-c6x-project/README.txt

-This is the linux-c6x project
+This is the Linux-c6x project.
+version: linux-c6x-0.7.x

 SCOPE:
     This project is intentionally simplistic so we can focus on the basics.